 Do you watch TV?
-If you do, you would have seen countless commercial clips in between TV segments, where companies frantically advertise their products and services in the 15-45 seconds, hoping to grab your attention and trigger purchase interest.
+If you do, you would have seen countless commercial clips in between TV segments, where companies frantically advertise their products and services in 15-45 seconds, hoping to grab your attention and get you to buy their stuff.

-In today’s post, I’ve scoured through lists of commercials and gathered these 15 most amazing, inspiring commercials that will inspire the inner greatness in you.
-Some of these commercials are funny, some are touching, some are inspiring, some are saddening, and some are mind-triggering.
-Underneath the different forms of each commercial, is an important message to take away and apply.
+In this post, I’ve gathered 20 inspiring commercials that will open your mind.
+Some of these commercials are funny, some touching, some inspiring, and some mind-blowing.
+Some will bring tears to your face.
+With each commercial is an important message to take away. :)

-Enjoy, and feel free to share the article if you find any of the videos meaningful.
+Enjoy and share if you find the videos meaningful. :)

 #1.
 Penguins (BBC)

-The first time I saw the video, I burst out laughing right after the penguins started flying, and couldn’t stop for the next 30 seconds.
-It was so hilarious to see penguins, which normally wobble about from side to side, to take off and fly with such speed and grace across the sky – much less across the entire continent!!
+The first time I saw the video, I burst out laughing right after I saw the penguins start to take flight.
+It was hilarious to see penguins, which normally wobble, take off and fly with such grace and speed — much less across the entire continent!!

-If you don’t know, this was a prank video the BBC created for 2008 April Fool’s Day, to promote their BBC iplayer.
+This was actually a prank video the BBC created to promote their BBC iplayer on April Fool’s Day in 2008.
 They pretended to have discovered a new colony of penguins that had evolved and developed the ability to fly.
-The video was a huge success — it became viral and received over 100,000 views in just the first day.
+The video was a huge success — it became viral and received over 100,000 views in just the first day!

-While the video is a hoax, it invites us to rethink about our beliefs, and whether they are really as true as we think they are.
+While the video is a hoax, it invites us to rethink our beliefs and examine whether they are really as true as we think they are.
 Many times, we have a set of staunch beliefs about how the world operates.
-While these beliefs help us create a predictable reality to operate in, it also limits us in what we can achieve, and what we can do.
+While these beliefs create normalcy and predictability, they also unconsciously limit us.

-(For those who are interested, here is the Making Of the penguin video. )
+(If you’re interested, here is the Making Of the penguin video. ;) )

 #2.
 Every Good Thing in Life (Cheers Beer, Thailand)

-The first time I saw this video, I couldn’t stop laughing!
-It’s is a compilation of 3 ads in same series – each featuring a simple yet good moment we face in life.
+This video is hilarious! :) It’s a compilation of 3 ads really — each featuring a simple yet good moment in life.
 The way they exaggerated each moment is classic.
 Folks who enjoy Japanese anime will probably find the dramatization endearing.

 #3.
 Cog (Honda Accord)

-It shows that with the right attitude, commitment, determination and persistence, even the most impossible of things can be done.
+This shows that with the right attitude and perseverance, even the most impossible of things can be done.
 It’s not about whether you think it can be done; it’s whether you want to do it or not.
-For the goals that you may claim as impossible or hard to achieve, perhaps the real question is to ask yourself whether you really want them or not.
+For the goals that you claim to be impossible, perhaps the real question is, “Do you want this enough?”

 #4.
 Excuses (feat.
 Warhawk Matt Scott, Nike)

-Despite that, it has not stopped him from achieving success and excellence in life.
+Despite that, it has not stopped him from succeeding in life.
 When he was 14, he was introduced to wheelchair basketball.
-At age of 18, he led his team in the National Wheelchair Basketball Association’s to 2 national championships in 2003, and was selected MVP of the season.
-While he was in university, he led his team to 3 national championships (2004, 2005, 2007).
-In 2007, he was on the gold medal winning US team at the 2007 Parapan American Games in Brazil as well as the 2011 games.
+At age of 18, he led his team in the National Wheelchair Basketball Association to 2 national championships (2003) and was selected MVP of the season.
+While in university, he led his team to 3 national championships (2004, 2005, 2007).
+He was on the gold-medal winning US team at the 2007 Parapan American Games in Brazil as well as the 2011 games.
 He has taken part in 2004, 2008, and 2012 Paralympics (Olympics for athletes with physical disabilities).

-In the ad, Matt lists a whole bunch of excuses people use every day to explain why they’re not doing things they ought to be doing.
+In the ad, Matt lists a bunch of excuses that people often use to procrastinate.
 Have you heard of the term “excusitis”?
 It’s a deadly disease where people make excuses for why they’re not living the life they want, rather than take action to create it.
-Ask them why they’ve not achieved a certain result?
-Their reply “Oh, because I’ve been busy” or “There’s a lot of things on my plate” or “I don’t really want it” or “There was something else that cropped up in the past few months” and so on and so forth.
+Ask them why they haven’t done something?
+Their reply: “Oh I’ve been busy,” “There’s a lot of things on my plate,” “I don’t really want it,” “There was something else that cropped up,” and so on.
 Endless reasons; endless excuses.

-The only time when results happen is when you take ownership for your life and stop finding excuses.
-In life, either you can either be in the group of people that’s busy out there achieving results they want, or you can be in the group that’s constantly looking for reasons to explain why they’re not living the life they desire.
-Which group do you want to be in?
+The only time results happen is when you take ownership and stop finding excuses.
+In life, you can either be in the group of people that’s busy doing what they want or the group that’s constantly explaining why they’re not doing what they want.
+Which one is it for you?

 #5.
 Let Your Game Speak (feat.
 Michael Jordan, Nike)

-I believe this is also why there’s no narration for the ad.
-Having clips of MJ’s best moments (or in this case enacted by child actors), is enough.
-Likewise, when you’re truly the best that you are, your work will naturally speak for itself too.
-Don’t bother or worry about defending, explaining or fending off critics – these are irrelevant in the long run.
-To do that would just be to take yourself away from doing well in your game.
+Likewise, when you are doing good work, your work will naturally speak for itself.
+Don’t bother explaining to or fending off negative critics — they are irrelevant in the long run.
+To do that would be to take yourself away from the work that matters.

 #7.
 Training (Various artists, Nike)